 So after waiting a couple of months, I decided that I really wanted to take the wallpaper down in the kitchen in time for Thanksgiving dinner.

 While talking about my dread of the wallpaper to my cousin, she asked if I was going to use a steamer.
 Nobody mentioned using a steamer to me when I did the office!
 Lucky for me, my husband got me a garment steamer for Christmas one year.
-I love it as much as i hate ironing.
+I love it, almost as much as I hate ironing.
+(Side note: I know that many women hate practical gifts and appliances.
+I am not one of them.
+I LOVE gifts that make difficult jobs more efficient.)

-Once I used it to remove the wallpaper, my love for it grew by leaps and bounds.
+Once I used the steamer to remove the wallpaper, my love for it grew by leaps and bounds.

-After little sections I would sweep up the wallpaper bits.
+After little sections, I would sweep up the wallpaper bits.
 They were damp from the steam but dried quickly.
+My house didn’t smell like fabric softener but it was also far easier to walk around than it was after I removed the paper from the office walls.

 - Step one: Use the steamer to dampen and soften the old wallpaper.